AndrewMacatangay/Technical-Analysis/03. Support and Resistance Basics/README.md

 <b>Preceding Price Move:</b><br>
 If a stock is moving quickly in an uptrend or downtrend, it may be more likely that a resistance or support level will be met.
 If it is slowly moving, then it may have an easier time sneaking past a support or resistance level.
-Typically a price surge would be a result of increased volume, and with increased volume, there are more investors to normalize the price of a stock.<br><br>
+Typically, a price surge would be a result of increased volume, and with increased volume, there are more investors to normalize the price of a stock.<br><br>

 <b>Round Numbers:</b><br>